 - after the issue of the prospectus, but before the allotment of shares, he withdrew his consent to the prospectus upon becoming aware of the untrue statement and gave reasonable public notice of his withdrawal of consent and the reasons for it; or

-- in respect of every untrue statement not purporting to be made on the authority of an expert or a public official document or statement, he had reasonable grounds for believing, and did believe up to the time of allotment, that the statement was true; or
+- in respect of every untrue statement not purporting to be made on the authority of an expert or a public official document or statement, he had reasonable grounds for believing, and did believe up to the time of allotment, that the statement was true; and

-- in respect of every untrue statement by an expert, he had reasonable grounds to believe, and did believe up to the time the prospectus was issued that the person making the statement was competent to make it, and that expert had given consent to the issue of the prospectus containing his statement and had not withdrawn such consent before delivery of the prospectus for registration, or, to the defendant’s knowledge, before allotment; or
+- in respect of every untrue statement by an expert, he had reasonable grounds to believe, and did believe up to the time the prospectus was issued that the person making the statement was competent to make it, and that expert had given consent to the issue of the prospectus containing his statement and had not withdrawn such consent before delivery of the prospectus for registration, or, to the defendant’s knowledge, before allotment; and

 - in respect of every untrue statement which purports to be a statement of an official person or which is a statement contained in a copy of or extract from a public official document, the untrue statement was a correct and fair representation of the official statement or a copy of or extract from the document.